Department website: http://www.bio.jhu.edu

 Computer Science

 The goal of this course is to study the leading computational and quantitative approaches for comparing and analyzing genomes starting from raw sequencing data.
 The course will focus on human genomics and human medical applications, but the techniques will be broadly applicable across the tree of life.
 The topics will include genome assembly & comparative genomics, variant identification & analysis, gene expression & regulation, personal genome analysis, and cancer genomics.
 The grading will be based on assignments, a midterm & final exam, class presentations, and a significant class project.
-[Applications] Expected course background: familiarity with UNIX scripting and/or programming.
+Expected course background: familiarity with UNIX scripting and/or programming.

 Extradepartmental Studies